Computing isogenies from modular equations in genus two: Computing the isogeny from its tangent map

 where $R= r_1z + O(z^2)$ has no constant term.
 At order 1, this yields

 Equalities~\eqref{eq:vi1} and~\eqref{eq:vi2} yield a quadratic equation satisfied by $v_1, v_2$.
 This gives the values of $v_1$ and $v_2$ in a quadratic extension $k'/k$.

-\paragraph{Step 3: Newton iterations.} Assume that the series $x_1, x_2, y_1, y_2$ are known up to~$O(z^n)$ for some $n\geq 2$.
+We are now ready to begin the Newton iteration procedure.
+Assume that the series $x_1, x_2, y_1, y_2$ are known up to~$O(z^n)$ for some $n\geq 2$.
 The system~\eqref{eq:diffsyst} is satisfied up to~$O(z^{n-1})$ for the first two lines, and~$O(z^n)$ for the last two lines.
 We attempt to double the precision, and write

 where $x_1^0$ is the polynomial of degree at most $n-1$ that has been computed.
 The series~$\delta x_i$ and~$\delta y_i$ start at the term~$z^n$.
-From now on, we also denote by~$x'$ the derivative of a power series~$x$ with respect to~$z$.
+Linearizing~\eqref{eq:diffsyst}, we obtain the following.

 \begin{prop} The power series~$\delta x_1$, $\delta x_2$ satisfy a linear differential equation of the first order